ByteCraftsmanY/GraphQL-Architecture/README.md

   ![](./assets/images/graphql-architecture.png)

-this diagram clearly shows that the Graphql server and database are working together as a single unit.
+This diagram clearly shows that the Graphql server and database are working together as a single unit.

 ## Graphql Server Integrating Existing system